Protesters temporarily interrupt Macy's Thanksgiving Day Parade as it marches through Manhattan

 NEW YORK -- Protesters temporarily interrupted the annual Macy's Thanksgiving Day Parade as it marched through New York City.

-The iconic balloons and marching bands had to veer around the protesters as they laid down in the street, but it did not stop the parade from going on.
+The iconic balloons and marching bands had to veer around the protesters who laid down in the street, but it did not stop the parade from going on.

-It's not yet clear what the protest was for or if anyone was arrested.
+It's not yet clear what the protest was about or if anyone was arrested.

 - How to watch Macy's Thanksgiving Day 2023 Parade: Route map, timing and more details to know